-OVERLAND PARK, KAN.: Sprint Nextel announced this week that it finally finished the BAS transition.
+OVERLAND PARK, KAN.: Sprint Nextel announced today that it finally finished the BAS transition.
 The company was directed to move the broadcast auxiliary services of nearly 1,000 TV stations after being allotted the spectrum in the 2 GHz band those operations occupied.
 The project commenced in 2005 and was originally supposed to be completed by September 2007, but proved far more complicated than expected.

 Sprint spent around $750 million on more than 100,000 pieces of gear to move the BAS operations.
 Nearly 1,000 engineers, tower climbers, technicians and support personnel worked on the project.
 Microwave and electronic newsgathering equipment had to be replaced or retuned to work in a smaller amount of bandwidth.

 “Sprint’s completion of the BAS spectrum transition marks an important step toward President Obama’s goal of freeing 500 MHz of additional wireless broadband spectrum,” said Michael B. Degitz, vice president of spectrum management for Sprint.

 Sprint said it notified the Federal Communications Commission of the project’s completion in a July 15 filing when it completed the Anchorage, Alaska market.
 Anchorage was the last of 213 markets to be transitioned.
 The FCC granted Sprint several deadline extensions to complete the project.

 The BAS transition was part of a $4.8 billion deal Sprint Nextel brokered with the FCC in 2004, to move from 800 MHz into the 2 GHz band.
 Sprint’s operations in 800 MHz were bumping up against public-safety users.
 The FCC agreed to let Sprint move into a spectrum block at 1,190-1,195 MHz--considered the 2 GHz band.